XiangHerry/ShooterProject/README.md

 # ShooterProject
-This is a C language shooting game project
+This is a C language shooting game project.